ergon/airlock-helm-charts/charts/microgateway/README.md

 - in an existing ConfigMap mounted into the Microgatway pod

 :warning: **Changing the DSL configuration in a running system**:<br>
 The microgateway does not detect DSL changes at runtime.
-If the DSL configuration is managed by the Helm Chart, the Microgateway pod is restarted automatically after a DSL change.
+If the DSL configuration is managed by the Helm Chart, a deployment rollout is triggered automatically after a DSL change.
 If the DSL is mounted from a volume not managed by the Helm Chart, a manual restart is required.

 For a full list of available Microgateway configuration parameters refer to the [Microgateway Documentation](https://docs.airlock.com/microgateway/latest/)